C-Accel2019/Glossary/glossary.md

 ## GeoAI (Geographic Artificial Intelligence)

-GeoAI is the combination of geography and artificial intelligence.
-GeoAI leverages the state-of-the-art in [AI (Artificial Intelligence)](#AI-Artificial-Intelligence) to address geospatial challenges, such as weather prediction, land use and land cover mapping, and traffic forecasting.
-GeoAI also contributes to the [AI (Artificial Intelligence)](#AI-Artificial-Intelligence) community by introducing spatiotemporal knowledge into methods design.
+GeoAI is the combination of geography and artificial intelligence (AI).
+GeoAI leverages the state-of-the-art in [AI](#AI-Artificial-Intelligence) to address geospatial challenges, such as weather prediction, land use and land cover mapping, and traffic forecasting.
+GeoAI also contributes to the [Artificial Intelligence](#AI-Artificial-Intelligence) community by introducing spatiotemporal knowledge into methods design.
 One example is using spatially-explicit reinforcement learning to summarize places in a knowledge graph.

 \[**Used by:** A-6677\]